john-s-butler-dit/Latex-Notes-for-a-Numerical-Analysis-Course/README.md

 # Numerical Methods for Differential Equations
-This github repository is notes on Numerical methods for Differential Equations
+This github repository contains LaTex notes on Numerical methods for Differential Equations.
+Below is the table of contents

 ## Part 1 numerical solutions to ordinary differential equations